naagma5/naagma5.github.io/_pages/Now.md

 ##### 🙋🏽‍♀️ Questions on my mind 🤔 :
 - [[How do you design for choice?]]
 - [[How do you design for trust?]]
-- In the culture today where every other headline is populated with talk of generative AI, how are people finding value on less technically advanced tools (ie. notebooks - Bullet Journal)?
+- In the culture today where every other headline is populated with talk of generative AI, how are people finding value on less technically advanced tools (ie. notebooks - Bullet Journal)? ([[When tech sucks]])
 - What might be the effect on culture and our brains if generative AI stays behind the hype?